-The average train between Kent and Maidenhead takes 2h 14m and the fastest train takes 1h 41m.
-There is a train service every few hours from Kent to Maidenhead.
+The average train between Kent and Maidenhead takes 2h 13m and the fastest train takes 1h 41m.
+There is an hourly train service from Kent to Maidenhead.
 The journey time may be longer on weekends and holidays; use the search form on this page to search for a specific travel date.

 5h 16m • 3 changes